DJI Spark vs Mavic Pro vs Mavic Air

 The DJI Spark is the cheapest drone in the DJI lineup.
-If you want the Spark on its own without the remote control, you can pick it up for less than $400 – here’s a bundle that includes a few free accessories too.
+If you want the Spark on its own without the remote control, you can pick it up for less than $400, making it also suitable for kids.

-However, I highly recommend you invest in the Spark + Fly More Combo, so you also get the remote control, spare battery and some other less essential knick-knacks (see them all here).
+However, I highly recommend you invest in the Spark + Fly More Combo, so you also get the remote control, spare battery and some other less essential knick-knacks.
 In my opinion, the Spark isn’t worth considering without the remote control, since the flight distance is severely limited.

 Being able to pick up a drone of this quality for around $600 blows my mind.
 We take for granted the sheer technology that goes into a consumer good that can fly up to 500m up in the sky or 1.2 miles (2km) away, all the time allowing you to take photos and videos, broadcasting in real time back to your mobile device.
 It’s absolutely incredible that this is possible.

-The Mavic Pro can be bought for around $900 (see the latest price here), but I highly recommend you invest in the Mavic Pro Platinum for about $300 more (pricing here).
+The Mavic Pro can be bought for around $900, but I highly recommend you invest in the Mavic Pro Platinum for about $300 more.
 The DJI Mavic Pro Platinum + Fly More Combo is slightly more expensive still, but I don’t think it’s necessary.